Marine Program

 Sustainable Seascapes

-Fisher commitment to the protection of marine bird populations is dependent on the economic viability of tools we offer to reduce bycatch.
+The commitment of fishers to the protection of marine bird populations is dependent on the economic viability of the tools we offer to reduce bycatch.
 ABC is committed to the innovation and expansion of bycatch reduction tools and programs that are effective in working seascapes.
-(Photo: Daniela Schroeder/Shutterstock)

-ABC has helped to develop techniques that reduce fisheries’ impacts to Waved Albatross and other birds; for example, by limiting the amount of time fishing lines are exposed in the water, where they attract and hook seabirds.
+ABC has helped to develop techniques that reduce fisheries’ impacts on the Waved Albatross and other birds, for example, by limiting the amount of time fishing lines are exposed in the water, where they attract and hook seabirds.
 This simple technique is now being used in the small boat artisanal hake fisheries in Ecuador.
-(Photo: Matt Tilghman) Read more.

 Kinship

-As sailors have made our way around the globe seabirds have always been nearby.
-They have been a part of human exploration of the ocean from the start, icons of the comedy, grace, and challenge of a life at sea.
+As sailors have made their way around the globe, seabirds have always been nearby.
+They have been a part of human exploration of the ocean from the start, icons of the comedy, grace, and challenge of life at sea.
 They have been our teachers of geography and guides home.
-They help us find fish, and read the weather.
-And while seabirds are long-revered by sailors, they are nearly invisible to the majority of people.
+They help us find fish and read the weather.
+And while seabirds are long revered by sailors, they are nearly invisible to the majority of people.
 Seabirds need ambassadors and storytellers who know them and the problems they face.
-(Photo: Jo Crebbin/Shutterstock)

-As a part of ABC’s 2024 Conservation and Justice Fellowships, the Marine Program will be exploring the kinship between maritime peoples and seabirds as a fundamental part of marine conservation.
+ABC’s Conservation and Justice Fellows have supported the work of our Marine Program in exploring the kinship between maritime peoples and seabirds as a fundamental part of marine conservation.